voschezang/coding-handbook/management-principles.md

     1. Identify the [critical chain](https://en.wikipedia.org/wiki/Critical_path_method).
     2. Identify the critical component.
 This can be either a policy or a physical constraint.
 2. Assuming there is no simple solution, *exploit* the constraint.
 Ensure that the resource is used for the right job and then maximize its throughput.
 3. *Subordinate* everything else.
-Let the Let dependent components run at partial capacity.
+Let dependent components run at partial capacity.
 This avoids wasteful over-production.
 4. *Elevate* the constraint.
 E.g. increase the capacity of the critical components.
 5. Repeat all the previous steps, until the constraint has moved *outside* of the system.
 Note that lifting a bottleneck may change the functioning of the whole system.
 6. Two remaining challenges are:
     1. [Risk management](#Risk Management).
-E.g. find optimal buffer-sizes.
+E.g. finding optimal buffer-sizes.
     2. [Product management](product-management.md).
 Adjust the target market.
 E.g. increase diversification or market segmentation.